Important! You must generate the refresh token and initial access token before the app will show up as installed in an account.

 After getting the code from the authorization step, you'll need to use that code to generate the refresh token and the initial access token for your app.
 To do this, you'll need the Client ID and Client Secret, along with the code you got and the redirect_uri you used in your original authorization URL from the first step.
 You can find detailed instructions for generating the initial tokens here.

 After you generate those initial tokens, your app will be considered installed.
 You'll see the app listed in the installed integrations in the account, and you'll also start getting webhooks and CRM extension fetch requests from the account.

-You can view all of the integrations installed in a account by going to the Account Menu > Integrations.
+You can view all of the integrations installed in a account by going to Settings > Integrations > Apps.